miquido/haiway/guidelines/packages.md

 The commons package helps reduce code duplication and provides a centralized location for shared utilities, promoting consistency across your application.

-### Internal Package Structure
+### Internal package structure

 To maintain consistency and improve code organization, haiway recommends a specific internal structure for packages.
 This structure varies slightly depending on the package type, but generally follows a similar pattern.
+Features, solutions and integrations, referred also as functionalities, all follow a similar pattern when it comes to the package contents and organization.

-#### Structure for Features and Solutions Packages
+#### Structure of functionality packages

-Features and solutions packages should adhere to the following internal structure:
+Functionality (feature, solution, integration) packages should adhere to the following internal structure:

 ```
 solution_or_feature/